The following article describes how to verify that the Alert Logic® Universal agent is properly connected and configured.

 Legacy Log Manager agent: C:\Program Files\AlertLogic\log-agent for x86 builds or C:\Program Files (x86)\AlertLogic\log-agent for amd64 builds

 Legacy Threat Manager agent: C:\Program Files\AlertLogic\ThreatManager for x86 builds or C:\Program Files (x86)\AlertLogic\ThreatManager for amd64 builds

 A log file is saved per instance, and the master's log file is named "master.log".
 These logs are written only until the agent successfully connects.
 At that point, the "Local logging disabled" message is inserted into the log file, and the log is closed.

 Note: This process is not a completely reliable indicator of the status of the Alert Logic agent, because the log files are limited to 8 MB by default, at which point they are closed.

 - You can also review the status of sources in the Alert Logic console or via an API.
-Refer to the Get Source document for instructions on retrieving data for a specific log source ID via an API.
+Refer to the Get Source and assets_query documents for instructions on retrieving data for a specific log source ID via an API.